 “It’s a particularly cynical part of the charged scheme that approximately half the defendants falsely claimed that their psychiatric disabilities were caused by the 9/11 attacks,” Cyrus Vance Jr., the Manhattan district attorney, stated.

 You May Qualify for Legal Assistance

 While these cases are rare, it’s important applicants understand what may count as fraud.
 This underscores the importance of working with an attorney.
-Having an attorney file your paperwork makes you 2x more likely to win benefits on your first try.
+Having an attorney file your paperwork makes you nearly 3x more likely to win benefits.
 In addition, most people who file on their own without help usually don’t get benefits.
 Those who do must go through multiple court appeals and wait years for their first disability payments.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!